OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:41

-If anyone forces you to go one mile, go with them two miles.
+If anyone compels you to go one mile, go with them two miles.

 ## Matthew 5:42

-Give to the one who asks you, and do not turn away from the one who wants to borrow from you.
+Give to the one who asks you, and do not turn away from the one who wishes to borrow from you.

 ---

 ## Matthew 5:43

-You have heard that it was said, ‘Love your neighbour and hate your enemy.’
+You have heard that it was said, ‘Love your neighbour and hate your adversary.’

 ## Matthew 5:44